Moving Violations: Production

 Writer and director Israel himself attended traffic school after having been pulled over by a police officer, for doing an illegal U turn:

 "I made the mistake of arguing, and that was very foolish because the cop called in and found I had 13 tickets outstanding.
 Plus, I had one moving violation that I'd never settled.
 I went right to jail and did not collect $200.
 They put me in a cell with an arsonist.
 He had just blown somebody up.
 It was a very unsettling experience.
 I went to traffic school for a very long time, and I had to go to a whole lot of different courts with different jurisdictions.
 It was a real hassle.
 So, I suggested the idea of the film to Joe Roth, our producer, and he had just been to traffic school, too, so he thought it was great."

 However he says "Traffic school is boring ...
 I interviewed a lot of people, including a man who owned a traffic school, but all his stories were boring.
 So, we made up everything."

 Robert Conrad appeared in the film, unbilled, as a favor to Pat Proft, who was an old friend.
-A spokesman from the studio said, "We'd describe it as an uncredited star turn.
-It's no different from Robert de Niro in Brazil or Darren McGavin's part in The Natural, neither of which was mentioned in the credits."